bastienwirtz/homer/docs/troubleshooting.md

 For some basic debugging steps, you can:
 * Check with a large city such as Amsterdam as the specified location within your configuration.
-* Make sure your web browser is fetching the latest version of site after updating it with a new location (Ctrl + Shift + R).
+* Make sure your web browser is running the latest version of the homer configuration after updating the location (Ctrl + Shift + R).
-* ping api.openweathermap.org from the server.
+* Check for errors within the browser console (Ctrl + Shift + I) relating to api.openweathermap.org